 CARDIAC ARREST & PREHOSPITAL CARE

 Collectively, members of the emergency medicine faculty they have conducted seminal cardiac arrest studies, authored key documents such as the American Heart Association guidelines and the Institute of Medicine’s report on improving cardiac arrest survival, and led an emergency medical services system whose cardiac arrest survival ranks among the highest in the world.
 Current areas of investigation include prehospital clinical trials (Drs.
 Graham Nichol, Mickey Eisenberg, and Michael Sayre), prehospital response optimization (Drs.
-Michael Sayre and Andrew McCoy), cardiac rhythm waveform analysis (Dr. Heemun Kwok), and ventilation strategies and lung injury after cardiac arrest (Dr. Nicholas Johnson).
+Michael Sayre and Andrew McCoy), cardiac rhythm waveform analysis (Dr. Heemun Kwok), and post-arrest critical care (Dr. Nicholas Johnson, Graham Nichol, Catherine Counts, and Michael Sayre).
+Dr. Johnson serves as Principal Investigator for the Pacific Northwest hub of the NIH/NHLBI/NINDS Influence of Cooling Duration on Efficacy in Cardiac Arrest Patients (ICECAP) trial.

 TRAUMA & HEMORRHAGE CONTROL